Martian Metals

 Martial Metals was a company that produced miniature figures in the 1970s and 1980s for science-fiction tabletop games.

 Company history

-Martian Metals was founded in 1976 by Forest Brown to provide metal miniatures to the burgeoning fantasy role-playing game industry.
+Martian Metals was founded in 1976 by Forest Brown to provide metal miniatures to the burgeoning science fiction role-playing and board game game industry.
 Miniatures produced by the company had a distinctive six-sided base designed to fit the standard hex grid map used in many miniatures games.

-The company became the licensed supplier of mkiniatures for games such as Ogre/G.E.V., Traveller, and RuneQuest.
-Martian Metals rapidly became one of the premier miniatures companies in the RPG industry, winning several awards.
+The company became the licensed supplier of miniatures for science fiction games such as Ogre/G.E.V., Traveller, and RuneQuest, and rapidly became one of the premier miniatures companies in the RPG industry, winning several awards.

+Shutdown

+Martian Metals experienced rapid growth until a devastating fire in 1982 destroyed everything in the company shop except the master molds.
+The losses were covered by insurance and the company hired Bill Casper, formerly of the fantasy miniatures company Ral Partha, to get the company back on its feet.
+Casper's plan was to re-enter the market with more focus on the gift market and less emphasis on game miniatures.

+However, the game publisher FASA had just acquired the rights to produce Star Trek metal miniatures, and offered to hire Forest Brown and his entire staff and move them to Chicago to create miniatures for FASA.
+Brown agreed to the offer, and Martian Metals was dissolved as a business.

-A major fire in the mid-1980s destroyed everything in the company shop, forcing Martian Metals out of business.
-As Matt Irsik recalled, "this was one of the up and coming companies in sci-fi wargaming.
-At the time they were just getting going."
+As Matt Irsik recalled with regret, "[Martian Metals] was one of the up and coming companies in sci-fi wargaming.
+At the time [of the fire] they were just getting going."

 Brown would later start up another miniatures company, Deimos Design Studio, that was active until his death in 2010.